-- Attribute is a type of characteristic of a control. - Attribute value is a particular form or quantity, or a category or range of quantities, for a given attribute.
-Some attribute values are discrete, while others fall across a continuum or spectrum. - Control, or information security control, is a means or mechanism intended to mitigate information risk.
-Whether it actually does so in reality is another matter. - Incident is the result of a threat acting on or exploiting a vulnerability, causing an impact. - Impact is an adverse consequence on the owners of information and other stakeholders, most notably an organisation that is proactively managing its information risks. - Information risk is risk pertaining to or involving information. - Information security is a body of practices that seeks to protect valuable information, while also facilitating its legitimate exploitation. - Risk is a combination of the probability and impact of adverse consequences arising from incidents. - Risk mitigation means reducing unacceptable risks, usually, but can also mean stabilising or preventing risks from increasing. - Risk treatment means avoiding, mitigating, sharing and/or accepting risks.
-A given risk may require one or more forms of treatment, perhaps mitigating part and accepting the remainder. - Threat is an external factor that impinges directly or indirectly on information, potentially leading to an incident. - Vulnerability is an inherent weakness or failing that may be exploited by a threat, potentially leading to an incident.
+- Impact is an adverse consequence on the owners of information and other stakeholders, most notably an organisation that is proactively managing its information risks. - Information risk is risk pertaining to or involving information. - Information security is a body of practices that seeks to protect valuable information, while also facilitating its legitimate exploitation. - Risk is a combination of the probability and impact of adverse consequences arising from incidents. - Risk mitigation means reducing unacceptable risks, usually, but can also mean stabilising or preventing risks from increasing. - Risk treatment means avoiding, mitigating, sharing and/or accepting risks.
+A given risk may require one or more forms of treatment, perhaps mitigating part and accepting the remainder. - Scenario is an hypothetical situation, a credible occurrence or realistic sequence of events that helps people think things through and prepare accordingly. - Threat is an external factor that impinges directly or indirectly on information, potentially leading to an incident. - Vulnerability is an inherent weakness or failing that may be exploited by a threat, potentially leading to an incident.

-3 Additional control attributes, beyond those in ISO/IEC 27002 to the themes".
+3 Additional control attributes, beyond those in ISO/IEC 27002

+Clause 4.2 of ISO/IEC 27002:2022 says, in part: "The organization can use attributes to create different views which are different categorizations of controls as seen from a different perspective to the themes".
 This section suggests several additional attributes potentially worth taking into consideration, as appropriate.

-Clause 4.2 of ISO/IEC 27002:2022 says, in part: "The organization can use attributes to create different views which are different categorizations of controls as seen from a different perspective